-In the LM36923's boost circuit the Schottky diode is in the path of the inductor current discharge.
-As a result the Schottky diode sees a high-current step from 0 to $I{PEAK}$ each time the switch turns off and the diode turns on.
-Any inductance in series with the diode causes a voltage spike ( $V{SPIKE} = L{P{-}} \times di/dt$ ) at SW and OUT.
-This can potentially over-voltage the SW pin, or feed through to $V{OUT}$ and through the output capacitor and into GND.
-Connecting the anode of the diode as close as possible to the SW pin and the cathode of the diode as close as possible to $C{OUT}$ and reduces the inductance ( $L{P{-}}$ ) and minimize these voltage spikes.
+In the boost circuit of the LM36923H device the Schottky diode is in the path of the inductor current discharge.
+As a result the Schottky diode sees a high-current step from 0 to I{PEAK} each time the switch turns off and the diode turns on.
+Any inductance in series with the diode causes a voltage spike ($V{SPIKE} = L{P-} \times di/dt$) at SW and OUT.
+This can potentially over-voltage the SW pin, or feed through to V{OUT} and through the output capacitor and into GND.
+Connecting the anode of the diode as close to the SW pin as possibleand the cathode of the diode as close to C{OUT} as possible reduces the inductance (L_P) and minimize these voltage spikes.